masoncfrancis/personal-attendance-record/README.md

 If the URL is not reachable directly but the ping to the proxy is successful, it assumes you are in the office.
 If it can reach the URL directly, it assumes you are working outside of the office.

-##### `checkurl` mode
+##### `checkurl` method

-Use `checkurl` mode if you know there are resources that you cannot reach while off of the office network.
+Use the `checkurl` method if you know there are network resources that you cannot reach while away from the office network.

 This mode works by checking if you can reach the URL configured in the `PAR_URL` environment variable.
 This variable should be set to a URL that is only reachable when on the office network.

 ###### How It Works:

 `par` will try to reach the URL provided.
 If it is successful, it assumes you are in the office.
-If not, it assumes you are working from outside the office.
+If not, it assumes you are working away from the office.

 ### Command Line Usage